|Locations:||59 sites and 2 forecourts|

 Each service area was given a tall sign by its main entrance, known as 'the goalpost'.
 This would rotate between three Moto promotions, but they were never updated and were eventually covered up with static logos.
 Each car park also had its own small 'welcome' sign, showing the brands available.
 By 2010, Moto began to promote those brand partners much more visibly than their own name.

 This corporate identity remained very much the same until 2015, when monochrome colours were used instead of turquoise on some signage.
 Turquoise remained Moto's colour when colour was needed, such as when brightening up a drab wall.
 The goalposts began to be replaced with smaller signs listing the brands available.
 The green colour was still maintained to brighten up some of the drab buildings at their older sites.
-Very large AdMedia TV screens were soon placed across all their entrances; Moto had always partnered with AdMedia to provide static advertising, but the TV screens were a new nationwide feature.
+Very large AdMedia TV screens were soon placed across all their entrances; Moto had always partnered with AdMedia to provide static advertising, but the TV screens were a new nationwide feature, with the old billboards being removed.

 New branding was introduced in June 2020 following work with BrandOpus.
 The new, much more simple logo, showed only a smile emblem that would be incorporated into all of their messaging.
 This wasn't really seen until Rugby services opened in April 2021.
 This was promoted with a number of puns, and friendly phrases such as "happy travels".
 A new signage scheme was introduced, using a dark green colour, and their social media presence was stepped up, with an intensive use of Twitter searches.